 - Many workers and athletes complain of GI upset and nausea using sports drinks.
 Once this occurs, many will be reluctant to continue to drink a sports drinks in order to stay hydrated, prevent dehydration (vicious circle)

 - Nausea and GI distress result in decreased productivity

-- For workers (especially older) who might have specific health considerations (hypertension, diabetes, etc.), sports drinks high in sodium, sugar can be contra-indicated by their doctor
+- Many workers, especially older workers, who might have specific health conditions (hypertension, diabetes, etc.), sports drinks high in sodium and sugar can be contra-indicated by their doctor

 - Over consumption of energy-dense sports drinks can lead to substantial weight gain in workers

 - Sports drinks (powders) have to be dissolved and mixed according to the manufacturer's guidelines.
 Syrups are bulky to haul around and can be messy to clean up.
 Sticky-sweet drinks with heavy dyes can ruin work materials if spilled.